Asymptotic Structure with a positive cosmological constant: Equipped and the problem of incoming radiation

 Motivated by the $ \Lambda=0 $ case \cite{Fernandez-Alvarez_Senovilla20,Fernandez-Alvarez_Senovilla-afs}, it is reasonable to think that the vanishing of a radiant supermomentum $ \ctl{\Q}{^\alpha} $ is related to the absence of radiation propagating transversally to the null direction $ \ct{\ell}{^\alpha} $.
 This suggests that in our setup the vanishing of one radiant supermomenta, say $ \ctm{\Q}{^\alpha} $, could suppress the radiation travelling along transversal directions, in particular along $ \ctp{k}{^\alpha} $.
-Looking at the definition in \cref{eq:kp-def-m}, this restriction automatically turns $ \ct{m}{^a} $ into an intrinsic incoming direction field which in particular equips $ \scri^+ $ --or the open portion $ \Delta\subset\scri^+ $ with the same topology where $ \ctm{\Q}{^\alpha} $ vanishes.
+Looking at the definition in \cref{eq:kp-def-m}, this restriction automatically turns $ \ct{m}{^a} $ into an intrinsic incoming direction field which in particular equips $ \scri^+ $ --or the open portion $ \Delta\subset\scri^+ $ with the same topology where $ \ctm{\Q}{^\alpha} $ vanishes. \emph{Observe that the `incoming direction' nomenclature here simply means opposite to $ -\ct{m}{^a} $}.
 In view of these properties, it makes sense to consider $ \ct{m}{^a} $ as an intrinsic `evolution direction' on $ \scri^+ $: if we compare with the $ \Lambda=0 $ case, the incoming direction given by the generators of $ \scri^+ $ defines the evolution direction; the analogy goes further if we notice that the vector field $ \ct{m}{^a} $ points towards the region where the worldlines of the isolated sources meet $ \scri^+ $ --see \cref{fig:scri-ds-afs}.

 As a further positive property, the restriction $ \ctm{\Q}{^\alpha}=0 $ can be expressed entirely with the information available in $ \prn{\scri^+, \ms{_{ab}}, \ct{D}{_{ab}}} $:

 \begin{lemma} Let $ \scri$ (or an open portion thereof) be equipped as in \cref{def:additional-structure} and define $ \ctm{\Q}{^\alpha} $ according to definitions of \cref{eq:Qmdef,eq:km-def-m}.
 Then